bensteUEM/ChurchToolsAgendaZuWord/readme.md

 IMPORTANT - Access to a ChurchTools instance is required in order to apply the code
 ```

+In order to use the functionality run main.py and use the GUI for all following interaction.
+Parsed files are placed in ./output which is ommited from version control

 ## Compatibility

 Tested against the current Churchtools APIs as of Jan 2023.